 Animals Available for Adoption

 These animals are available for immediate adoption from Deschutes County Sheriff's Office.
-If you're interested in adoption an animal, please fill out a Livestock Adoption Application.
+If you're interested in adoption an animal, please fill out a Livestock Adoption.
 Deschutes County Sheriff's Office does NOT charge an adoption fee for any of these animals, however, potential adopters must complete an adoption application and pass a criminal history background check.
 In addition, an on-site inspection of a potential adopter's facilities will be completed to ensure that an adopted animal can be adequately cared for.
 The Deschutes County Sheriff's Office also reserves the right to "spot check" any adopted animals for a period of one (1) year to ensure their continuing health and welfare.
 Community members needing more information or interested in adopting one of our animals can contact Technician Mariya Leufven at 541-617-3368.

 We also encourage you to view additional horses available for adoption at Equine Outreach, Three Sisters Equine Refuge, the Oregon Humane Society, Humane Society of Central Oregon, or Brightside Animal Center.